kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 An administrator can manually reclaim the volume with the following steps.

 1. Delete the PersistentVolume.
-The associated storage asset in external infrastructure (such as an AWS EBS or GCE PD volume) still exists after the PV is deleted.
+The associated storage asset in external infrastructure (such as a GCE PD volume) still exists after the PV is deleted.
 1. Manually clean up the data on the associated storage asset accordingly.
 1. Manually delete the associated storage asset.